-At the Zoology Foundation, our purpose is to create a more humane world.
+At the Zoology Foundation, our mission is to:

 Jami has been involved in non-profits most of her life.
 With a degree from Pepperdine University in Administrative Management with an emphasis on Not for Profit Business, Jami honed her business acumen by working for her family’s multiple businesses.
 Jami’s love of animals led her to open up seven pet stores in Southern California, which she ran until 1991.
 Jensen then moved to Colorado to raise and train Warmblood horses for competitive jumping.